On Being a Startup Advisor

 Know what you’re signing up for

 Clarity is paramount.
 When I was a founder, my legal team suggested keeping advisor contracts vague so they could be flexible to my needs.
-But I personally found that setting clear expectations helped get more out of the experience on both sides.
+However, I personally found that setting clear expectations helped get more out of the experience on both sides.
 Some questions you can ask the founder:

 • How much of my time is expected on a monthly/quarterly basis?